QuantitativeImagingLaboratory/assignment-2-gauribulbule/report.md

 To compute fourier transform and inverse fourier transform of an image, I have used opencv (cv2) functions.
 Full scale contrast stretch is applied on final filtered grayscale image.
 Negative of image is taken only for high pass filters.
+All theh filters are computed using their mathematical formulae.

 I also observed that with opencv, when a high pass filter is applied, final output image looks different than an image when a numpy functions are used.
 For opencv edges of an image looked better than when numpy functions are applied.
 So I